jmreppsUWGrad/2D-Nanothermite/README.md

 This repository contains the Python code to solve the 2D Heat conduction equations.

 # Current state:
--solve 2D heat conduction with no source terms (Explicit or implicit)
+-solve 2D heat conduction with no source terms (Explicit)

--Combustion source term from Kim (Explicit only)
+-Combustion source term from Kim (Explicit)

 -can be run from command prompt